-All Mada hatawiana All seconds welling into the site of side seconds and the little All Mode Interviews (Inbound) All people walking into the site at either access should be asked the following question: (insound) asked the following question: "For this particular journey, which of the following has been your main method of transport?
-Vehicle Walking • Bus Underground Overground National Rail" If the answer is "vehicle" then the type of vehicle needs to be determined by interview (one of the 7 standard classifications of car, motorcycle, taxi, light goods vehicle, public service vehicle, OGV1, OGV2).
+• Bus • Train" If the answer is "vehicle" then the type of vehicle needs to be determined by interview (one of the 7 standard classifications of car, motorcycle, taxi, light goods vehicle, public service vehicle, OGV1, OGV2).
 The following question will then need to be asked: "Have you parked, or were you dropped off?"
 If the answer is "parked" then record the vehicle as a vehicle arrival, and also record the appropriate number of vehicle occupant arrivals.
 If the answer is "dropped off" then record the vehicle as both an arrival and a departure, and record the appropriate number of vehicle occupant arrivals.
+NOTE: Only children and staff should be included as off- site vehicle occupants unless parents are attending the school for a specific meeting or event.
 If the answer is "walking" then record as a pedestrian arrival.
 If the answer is "bus" then record as a bus passenger arrival.
-If the answer is "underground" then record as an underground passenger arrival.
-If the answer is "overground" then record as an overground passenger arrival.
-If the answer is "national rail" then record as a national rail passenger arrival.
+If the answer is "train" then record as a train passenger arrival.
 NOTE: This enumerator should take care to ensure that the correct modes and numbers are recorded when groups of people arrive at the site together.
-All Mode Interviews All people walking out of the site at either access should be (Outbound) asked the following question: "For this particular journey, which of the following will be your main method of transport?
-Vehicle Walking • Bus Underground Overground National Rail" If the answer is "vehicle" then the type of vehicle needs to be determined by interview (one of the 7 standard classifications of car, motorcycle, taxi, light goods vehicle, public service vehicle, OGV1, OGV2).
+All Mode Interviews All people that walk out of the site at this access should be (Outbound) asked the following question: "For this particular journey, which of the following will be your main method of transport (by distance)?
+Vehicle Walking Bus Dus Train" If the answer is "vehicle" then the type of vehicle needs to be determined by interview (one of the 7 standard classifications of car, motorcycle, taxi, light goods vehicle, public service vehicle, OGV1, OGV2).
 The following question will then need to be asked: "Have you parked, or are you being picked up?"
-If the answer is "parked" then record the vehicle as a vehicle departure, and also record the appropriate number of vehicle departure, and also record the appropriate number of vehicle occupant departures. departure, and also record the appropriate number of vehicle occupant departures.
-If the answer is "picked up" then record the vehicle as both an departure, and also record the appropriate number of vehicle occupant departures.
-If the answer is "picked up" then record the vehicle as both an arrival and a departure, and record the appropriate number of departure, and also record the appropriate number of vehicle occupant departures.
-If the answer is "picked up" then record the vehicle as both an arrival and a departure, and record the appropriate number of vehicle occupant departures. departure, and also record the appropriate number of vehicle occupant departures.If the answer is "picked up" then record the vehicle as both an arrival and a departure, and record the appropriate number of vehicle occupant departures.If the answer is "walking" then record as a pedestrian departure, and also record the appropriate number of vehicle occupant departures.
+If the answer is "parked" then record the vehicle as a vehicle departure, and also record the appropriate number of vehicle occupant departures.
 If the answer is "picked up" then record the vehicle as both an arrival and a departure, and record the appropriate number of vehicle occupant departures.
-If the answer is "walking" then record as a pedestrian departure. departure, and also record the appropriate number of vehicle occupant departures.If the answer is "picked up" then record the vehicle as both an arrival and a departure, and record the appropriate number of vehicle occupant departures.If the answer is "walking" then record as a pedestrian
+NOTE: Only children and staff should be included as off- site vehicle occupants unless parents are attending the school for a specific meeting or event.
+If the answer is "walking" then record as a pedestrian arrival.
+If the answer is "bus" then record as a bus passenger arrival.
+If the answer is "train" then record as a train passenger arrival.
+NOTE: This enumerator should take care to ensure that the correct modes and numbers are recorded when Special Conditions groups of people depart from the site together.
+Special Conditions For secondary school surveys, only parents physically driving their vehicles into and out of the site should be recorded as vehicle occupants.
+In cases where vehicles do not enter the school (i.e. where off-site parking takes place), only the children should be recorded as vehicle occupants.
+The exceptions to this is when parents visit the school themselves for meetings, etc, and when staff park off-site, in which case they should be recorded as vehicle occupants or whatever other mode applies.